Release Date: 8/28/2006

 Colors: Black, Silver (EA Sports), Blue

 I have to note that this is the older, and better, model of the Cordless Precision Controller for PS2.
 The newer one doesn’t feel as nice but is more widely available.
 Besides the official DualShock 2, there isn’t a better controller out there.
 There were so many third-party controllers for the PS2 and they were all mostly terrible.
 From poor ergonomics to bad wireless technology or lame button placement.
-Some controllers opted for the Xbox style analog stick layout or was just poorly built.
+Some controllers opted for the Xbox-style analog stick layout or were just poorly built.
 Logitech was the king of accessories back in the day, and while they were more expensive, they were worth the money.
 I had this controller last for over 10 years until it pretty much died on me recently and I had to buy a new one.
 That’s a long time for an accessory and it went through several moves, was stashed in storage for a couple of years, and was dropped, kicked, thrown, and smashed over and over again growing up.